awsdocs/amazon-emr-management-guide/doc_source/emr-troubleshoot-error-streaming.md

 ## Is data being sent to the mapper in the wrong format?<a name="emr-troubleshoot-error-streaming-1"></a>

  To check if this is the case, look for an error message in the `syslog` file of a failed task attempt in the task attempt logs\.
-For more information, see [View Log Files](emr-manage-view-web-log-files.md)\.
+For more information, see [View log files](emr-manage-view-web-log-files.md)\.

 ## Is your script timing out?<a name="emr-troubleshoot-error-streaming-2"></a>

  The default timeout for a mapper or reducer script is 600 seconds\.
 If your script takes longer than this, the task attempt will fail\.
 You can verify this is the case by checking the `syslog` file of a failed task attempt in the task attempt logs\.
-For more information, see [View Log Files](emr-manage-view-web-log-files.md)\.
+For more information, see [View log files](emr-manage-view-web-log-files.md)\.

  You can change the time limit by setting a new value for the `mapred.task.timeout` configuration setting\.
 This setting specifies the number of milliseconds after which Amazon EMR will terminate a task that has not read input, written output, or updated its status string\.
 You can update this value by passing an additional streaming argument `-jobconf mapred.task.timeout=800000`\.